yujunz/gitlab.com-runbooks/docs/patroni/scale-down-patroni.md

 - We have a Patroni cluster up and running in production
 - The replica nodes are taking read requests and processing them
 - The fact that we have a cluster, it means the cluster might decide to promote any replica to primary (can be the target replica node you are trying to remove)
-- There is Chef running always to enforce consistency of what is on Chef server on Patroni
+- There is chef-client running regularly to enforce consistency
 - The cluster size is Terraform'd via [this](https://ops.gitlab.net/gitlab-com/gitlab-com-infrastructure/-/blob/989d22c9d15b75812d3d116a94513d34428c021e/shared/gstg-gprd/main.tf#L505-533)

 What this means is that we need to be aware of and think of:

 - Prevent the target replica node from getting promoted to primary
 - Stop chef-client so that any change we make to the replica node and patroni doesn't get overwritten
-- Take the replica node out of the cluster and drain all client connections
+- Take the node out of loadbalancing to drain all connections and then take the replica node out of the cluster
 - Make a Terraform change and merge.
 Given this is Terraform, what this means is that Terraform starts removing nodes from the highest ordered/numbered node.
 For example, if you are trying to remove a `patroni-56` but there is a `patroni-57` also then you cannot remove `patroni-56` itself.
 You would have to work with `patroni-57` (assuming `57` is the highest number)

 ## Execution